Executive summary

 For the SAP-customer side of the market, this is not a future problem.
 Microsoft Copilot, Joule, internal RAG pipelines, and the long tail of AI agents accessing SAP data must now route through a sanctioned interface or stop.
 There is no third option.

 AegisAI is that interface.
-It sits between AI agents and SAP (and AWS, Azure, GCP) data systems, applying nine deterministic stages to every request: rate-limiting, identity-propagated authentication via documented BAPIs, adaptive trust evaluation, deterministic policy, parameterised query planning, schema-driven response masking, and a tamper-evident HMAC audit chain.
+It sits between AI agents and SAP (and AWS, Azure, GCP) data systems, applying nine deterministic stages to every request: rate-limiting, request-ceiling enforcement, JWT authentication, identity propagation to SAP (SAP is the sole authorisation arbiter — see §3.4 and ADR 0002), adaptive trust evaluation, deterministic policy, parameterised query planning, schema-driven response masking, and a tamper-evident HMAC audit chain.

 This whitepaper covers, in order: